We only use essential cookies to ensure the correct operation of the website.

 a.
 Contractual Autonomy

-CHiwi retains full discretion in determining the terms and conditions of any agreement it enters into.
-The execution of a contract does not create any obligation for continued funding, partnership, or further engagement beyond the agreed-upon terms.
+CHiwi retains full discretion in determining the terms and conditions of any agreement it enters into, subject to applicable Swiss law and the agreed contractual terms.
+The execution of a contract does not create any obligation to continue funding, establish a partnership, or engage further beyond the agreed-upon terms.

 b.
 Contract Legal Status